djalbat/reaction-with-style/README.md

 ## Placeholder class names

 Class names are randomly generated hashes of around eight characters, and as such are far from ideal when debugging.
-It is best to add your own placeholder class names, therefore, to make the identification of HTML elements in your browser's developer tools with their corresponding components.
+It is best to add your own placeholder class names, therefore, to make the identification of HTML elements in your browser's developer tools with their corresponding components easier.
 For example:

 ```js